imuuid/AntiWords-Bot/README.md

 # AntiWords-Bot

-A bot used to blacklist some words.
+A bot used to blacklist some words made in like 20 minutes by me.